dave-billin/moos-ivp-upstream/README-GNULINUX.txt

 ENVIRONMENT VARIABLES
 =====================
-When you build the MOOS-IvP software, the executable programs are placed in the "moos-ivp/bin" subdirectory of the source code tree.
+When you build the MOOS-IvP software, executable programs are written to the "bin" subdirectory of the source code tree.
+Shared and static libraries are written to the "lib" subdirectory.

-We recommend that you put the absolute path to this directory into your PATH environment variable.
-This is especially important because the "pAntler" program, which can launch other MOOS/IvP programs, relies on the PATH variable to find those programs.

-We normally just add lines to our ~/.bashrc or ~/.cshrc files to always append these two directories to the PATH environment variable.
+To simplify running MOOS-IvP executables built by this project from the command line or from the pAntler application without installing them, it is recommended to add the "bin" directory to the user's executable search path and the "lib" directory to the library search path.
+This can be done by appending the absolute path of the "bin" directory to the the PATH environment variable and appending the path of the "lib" directory to the LD_LIBRARY_PATH variable:

+Example:
+   cd <moos-ivp directory>
+   PATH="${PATH}:$(pwd)/bin"
+   LD_LIBRARY_PATH="${LD_LIBRARY_PATH}:$(pwd)/lib"

+A good place to do this is at the end of the ~/.bashrc or ~/.cshrc file (whichever is appropriate to the command shell being used).